 Braids are by far the hottest trend in hair, and they can be dressy or casual depending on your mood.
-Hairstylist Matthew Collins shows us three easy DIY braids, that are also making big news in the movies and on the red carpet.
+Hairstylist Matthew Collins shows us three easy DIY braids, that are are the perfect look for summer.

 The Milk Maid Braid